 Learn about the Common Trees of the Amazon Rainforest living in the Yasuní.

-During your Trip to the Amazon Rainforest in Ecuador, you will be learning their life history, ecological relationships with other forest creatures and also watch local people use it.
+During your Trip to the Amazon Rainforest in Ecuador, you will be learning about trees, their life history, ecological relationships with other forest creatures and also watch local people use it.

 It seems endless, Yes!
 The Amazon Rainforest is an ocean of trees.